AllPoland/ResearchProject891/Assets/Text/TerminalDocuments/README.txt

 Abernathy | Transport comes in two days.
 If
-            they haven't signed the release
+            your brother hasn't signed the
-            by then, you're going in their
+            release by then, you're going in
-            stead.
+            his stead.

 Collins   | You can't be serious!